-Desktop Laboratories (“DTL”) provides engineering consultation and contract programming for education, art, science research and industry.
+Desktop Labs (“DTL”) provides engineering consultation and contract programming for education, art, science research and industry.

 Successful projects by DTL include motor controls for the Boeing 787 Dreamliner, and with various public art projects for the Port Authority and art in Public Space (Metronome on 14th Street – Union Square).